 upGrad is perfect for those looking to enroll for an MBA without quitting their job.
 Upskill yourself and gain the practical knowledge to grow as a business leader with upGrad’s online courses.
 If you are an engineer in a technical role and want to move up the hierarchy, upGrad’s international professional MBA program will help you transition to your dream job!

 All in all, an MBA after engineering is a wise choice.
 Be it monetarily or from the perspective of challenges and prospective growth, an MBA opens up a vast horizon of opportunities that you’ll only get to see once you complete your 2 years of the degree.
-If you want to get your career uplifted and excel MBA, check out Executive MBA in Business Analytics course.
+If you want to get your career uplifted and excel MBA, check out MBA from Liverpool Business School .

 What are the prerequisites for B. Tech graduates who want to pursue an MBA degree?

 An MBA degree is a global program that is open to everybody.
 If you’re a B. Tech graduate who wants to pursue an MBA in India or abroad, you will need to first clear the standard entrance exams such a CAT, MAT, SNAP, GMAT, and so on.
 Though these exams can be challenging, with proper and early preparation, they’re not difficult.
 After clearing these exams, your preferred institute will conduct an interview.
 However, most B-schools prefer hiring engineering candidates who have at least one year of work experience.

 Which is the best MBA stream to choose after engineering?

 Once you’ve made up your mind that you want to pursue an MBA after engineering, the next decision you need to make is the specialisation.
 Most B-schools offer MBAs with various specialisations including HR, finance, Operations management, entrepreneurship, business analytics and marketing.
 The elective you choose solely depends upon your career objective.
 Evaluate your career goals and skills, and then choose a specialisation that matches your interests.